 Restoration of Migdal Afek

 As you can see from the following photo, the fortress is still under restoration.
-And for example, while we visited the second floor at the fortress was still closed.

 I visited Migdal Tsedek National Park in 2011.
 And in this section, I want to bring several photos for comparison.

 Migdal Tsedek as a Viewpoint

 Migdal Tsedek serves as an excellent viewpoint.
 And on a clear day, you can see from Hod Hasharon to Ashdod.
 But I was looking for something else.
 While visiting Antipatris (at Yarkon National Park), you can see Migdal Afek.
 Thus, I tried to see Antipatris from here but did not see it for some reason.

 And here are several photos from our evening visit: